Gug028/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This file executes a script that counts the number of directories in the PATH 4-global_variables
-This file executes a script that lists environment variables
+This file executes a script that lists environment variables 5-local_variables
+This file executes a script that lists all local variables and environment variables, and functions